bob85670/HFT-Interview-Prep/README.md

 ## System Design:

   Reading:
-  1. System Design Interview - (Good, will help bit long tho)
+  1. System Design Interview By Alex Lu - (Good, will help bit long tho)

   Watching
   1. Grokking Modern System Design Interview - Educative.io (Can finish it quite quick, pair that with practicing random cases with a friend)